-- ❖ Age and gender have a large effect on how often patients consult their GP or practice nurse. - ❖ The overall primary care consultation rate (consultation with a GP or practice nurse for any reason) is highest amongst the oldest age group, aged 75 years & over (Figure 6.1).
-The highest contact rates are among men aged 75 years and over. - ❖ The commonest condition seen by GPs and practice nurses for both men and women aged 75 plus is hypertension (Figure 6.4). - Consultation rates for many specific conditions (e.g. coronary heart disease; dementia; hypertension; and stroke) show sharp increases with increasing age (Figure 6.5). - ❖ Whilst the over 75s have the highest overall age-specific consultation rate in primary care, the actual number of consultations is higher amongst some of the younger age bands, reflecting the larger size of the younger population (Figure 6.2). - In 2010/11, GPs and practice-employed nurses combined had an estimated 23.1 million face-to-face contacts with patients.
-Of these, approximately 3.4 million (15%) were for those aged 75 years & over. - ❖ Almost all of those aged over 65 consult their GP or practice nurse at least once a year (Figure 6.3). - On average, men aged 75+ consult their GP 5.0 times per year and a practice nurse 3.8 times per year.
-Women aged 75+ consult their GP 5.3 times and a practice nurse 2.9 times a year, on average (Table 6.1). - ❖ The oldest data category presented in this chapter is "75 years & over".
-A more detailed analysis of much of the data presented in this chapter (broken down into the following age bands: 75-79; 80-84; 85-89, 90-94, 95+) is currently being prepared by ISD, and will be available from ScotPHN in due course.
+- Age and gender have a large effect on how often patients consult their GP or practice nurse. - The overall primary care consultation rate (consultation with a GP or practice nurse for any reason) is highest amongst the oldest age group, aged 75 years & over (Figure 6.1).
+The highest contact rates are among men aged 75 years and over. - The commonest condition seen by GPs and practice nurses for both men and women aged 75 plus is hypertension (Figure 6.5). - Consultation rates for many specific conditions (e.g. coronary heart disease; dementia; hypertension; and stroke) show sharp increases with increasing age (Figure 6.6). - Whilst the over 75s have the highest overall age-specific consultation rate in primary care, the actual number of consultations is higher amongst some of the younger age bands, reflecting the larger size of the younger population (Figure 6.2). - In 2011/12, GPs and practice-employed nurses combined had an estimated 24 million face-to-face contacts with patients.
+Of these, approximately 3.7 million (15.5%) were for those aged 75 years & over. - Almost all of those aged over 65 consult their GP or practice nurse at least once a year (Figure 6.3). - On average, males (all ages) consult their GP 2.4 times per year and a practice nurse 1.2 times per year, and females consult their GP 3.6 times and a practice nurse 1.6 times a year (Table 6.3).
+Older age groups consult more frequently (Figure 6.4).